The 1954 Farmall Model Super MTA from South Dakota

 Actually, in recent times many climate scientists have pointed out that the modern day boundary between the row crop growing area of eastern South Dakota and the drier and hotter wheat growing area of western South Dakota has been moving far east of the 100th meridian because of climate change.

-Codington County was a typical agricultural community in eastern South Dakota.
-The United States Department of Agriculture (U.S.D.A.) had reported in their 1940 census that 91.7% of the county land area was taken up by operating farms.
-There were 1,170 individual operating farms in Codington County the average size of a farm in Codington County was 346.7 acres.
+In 1940, Codington County was a mostly rural county with a population of 17,014.
+The United States Department of Agriculture (U.S.D.A.) had reported in their 1940 census that 91.7% of Coddington County land area was taken up by operating farms and there were 1,170 individual operating farms in Codington County.
+The average size of an individual farm in Codington County was 346.7 acres.
+During an average year in the pre-World War II era, Coddington County farmers usually planted 32,800 acres of the County’s arable land to corn.

-Between, 1941 and 1945, however, World War II had caused substantial changes to farming in Codington County.
+Between, 1942 and 1945, however, World War II had caused substantial changes to farming in Codington County.
 United States government purchasing of agricultural products to feed the troops in two theaters of war, tended to drive up prices of farm commodities to record high levels.
+Farmers were encouraged to bring every single acre of their farms into arable production to support the war effort.
 By 1945, although the total land area of the county under operating farms had increased to 95.1%, the number of operating farms in the county had decreased to 1,155 individuals farms.
-However, the average size of the the individual farm actually increased to 364.1 acres per farm.
+This was a reflection of the fact that a great number of men and women were being drawn away from farming activities toward both the war itself and the industries in support of the war effort.
+Also the average size of the the individual farm actually increased to 364.1 acres per farm.
 Obviously, the war had caused a substantial consolidation of farming in Codington County.
 Farms had been sold and merged with other farming operations resulting in larger individual farms.
 One might have anticipated that trend toward consolidation would have continued in the post war era.
 However the 1950, U.S.D.A. agricultural census revealed that the number of individual operating farms in Codington County had the percentage of land area in the county increased slightly to 95.5 %, the number of farms increased to 1,160 farms.
 Furthermore, the average size of an operating farm in the county in 1950 fell to 360.2acres.
 These last to facts seem to suggest that the consolidation trend of the war years had been reversed.
 However, this reversal can probably be explained by the fact that many of the returning veterans of the Second World War were entering farming.
 Most of these veterans would be taking over their parents home farms.
-However at least some were starting from scratch and having to purchase their own farms.
+However, at least some were starting from scratch and having to purchase their own farms.
 This would result in a larger number of farms for the period of time immediately following the Second World War.

-Just 4 years later, 1954, the percentage of land in Codington County under agricultural production fell to 91.6%.
+Just four (4) years later, 1954, the percentage of land in Codington County under agricultural production fell to 91.6%.
 The number of individual farms in Codington County decreased to 1,078 operating farms and the average size of a farm in Codington County had grown to 375.9 acres.
 The period from 1950 until 1953 was the period of United States involvement in the Korean War.
 Just as with the Second World War, there was an increase in farm produce commodity prices with the coming of the war.
-Although the Korean War was actually a military campaign carried out under the United Nations and although many nations sent contingents soldiers to defend South Korea to
+Although the Korean War was actually a military campaign carried out under the United Nations and although many nations sent contingents soldiers to defend South Korea, the United States had the large contingent of soldiers involved in the United Nations effort.
+Additionally, the United States undertook to feed not just their own troops but rather fed the whole international contingent during the Korean War.
+Once again the farm prices rose as the United States government purchased food products tofeed the troops in battle.

-Along the eastern edge of the county are three (3) townships, running north to south.
-Of the three the center township is Waverly Township.
+Along the eastern edge of Coddington County are three (3) townships, running north to south.
+Of these three townships, the center township is Waverly Township.
 This township is the home of a particular diversified farming operation of a particular farmer–our Waverly Township farmer.

 The county seat and largest City in Codington County is Watertown (1950 pop.
 12,699) The population of Watertown had risen 19.6% from the 1940 population of 10,617.